covertivy/SeniorBot/README.md

 # A Discord bot made using the discord.py python module.

 This was my first shot at creating a full discord bot.
-I implemented some basic functions (bitcoin value, 8ball, etc...) and something of a 'friend system', you can add and remove friends, invite them to play etc...
+I implemented some basic functions (bitcoin value, 8ball, etc...) and a 'friend system'of sorts, you can add and remove friends, invite them to play etc...
 The bot is usually offline so do not expect 24/7 usage.

 **You can add SeniorBot to your server via this link: https://discordapp.com/oauth2/authorize?client_id=710077618493587539&scope=bot&permissions=8**